 - A declared major in the College of Architecture; and

-- Obtain at least the minimum combined retention grade point average required for graduation from the program he or she has declared.
+- Obtain at least the minimum combined and OU retention grade point average required for graduation from the program the student has declared.
 All undergraduate programs in the College of Architecture may require additional admission requirements beyond those listed above.
-Refer to the respective division section in the following pages for additional information regarding additional program admission requirements.
+Refer to the respective division section in the following pages for information regarding additional program admission requirements.

 An undergraduate student transferring from an institution within the Oklahoma State System of Higher Education must fulfill the transfer admission requirements of the University of Oklahoma Office of Admissions & Recruitment.
 For more information, visit their website.

-A student requesting transfer into a program of the College of Architecture from another institution will be considered for admission on a space- available basis, regardless of prior grade point average.
-Such an applicant, in addition to satisfying all admission requirements of the University and the College, must be approved by the division director for that particular major.
+A student requesting transfer into a program of the Christopher C. Gibbs College of Architecture from another institution will be considered for admission on a space- available basis, regardless of prior grade point average.
+Such an applicant, in addition to satisfying all admission requirements of the University and the college, must be approved by the division director for that particular major.

-A student requesting to transfer into a program of the College of Architecture from another institution outside of the Oklahoma State System of Higher Education will follow the most recent curriculum requirements for the major he/she declares in addition to meeting the
+A student requesting to transfer into a program of the Christopher C. Gibbs College of Architecture from another institution outside of the Oklahoma State System of Higher Education will follow the most recent curriculum requirements for the major the student declares.

 The following credit hour regulations are specific to transfer students: